-Section 7 - Neutral Bay Planning Area Section 7.2 - Neutral Neighbourhood
+Section 7 - Neutral Bay Planning Area Section 7.2 - Neutral Neighbourhood The application has been assessed against the relevant controls in the Character Statements in Part C in NSDCP 2013 and is supportable because the use of the site will remain as a residential flat building and the works only affect the fourth floor unit of the building ensuring that the topography of the land remains.
+The nature of works involving new awnings within the balcony areas of Unit 602, ensures that the development will not be highly visible nor dominating when viewed from public domain and has limited presentation and contribution to the streetscape, particularly in comparison to the existing RFB.

-The application has been assessed against the relevant controls in the Character Statements in Part C in NSDCP 2013 and is supportable because the use of the site will remain as a residential flat building and the works only affect the fifth floor unit of the building ensuring that the topography of the land remains.
-The nature of works involving a new awning within the rear balcony of Unit 601, ensures that the development will not be highly visible nor dominating when viewed from public domain and has limited presentation and contribution to the streetscape, particularly in comparison to the existing RFB.
 As such, it is considered that the proposed development will not be contrary to the requirements under Section 7.2.
 The proposed development is considered satisfactory in accordance with the desired future character and built form of the Neutral Neighbourhood.